 To date, DENSO has contributed to the electrification of vehicles, leading the way ahead of other companies with such initiatives as the development of electrification technologies and the establishment of a global production structure.
-With heightened environmental awareness across the globe and the accelerated shift toward EVs, the needs of our customers are diversifying.
-In light of these trends, there are now greater expectations of DENSO due to our extensive product lineup and exceptional proposal-making capabilities.
+With heightened environmental awareness across the globe and the therefore take steps to further reinforce our procurement foundation so that we can provide society with as many quality vehicles as possible.